kaanreal/WebOsz/README.md

 ## 🎮 How to Play

-1. Open `index.html` in your web browser. or this site https://kaanreal.github.io/WebOsz/
+1. Open `index.html` in your web browser or visit this site https://kaanreal.github.io/WebOsz/
 2. Click the center circle on the start screen to load an `.osz` beatmap from your device.
 3. Select a difficulty from the list once the map loads.
 4. Optionally, adjust scroll speed, playback rate, or keybinds via the bottom navigation bar.
 5. Press “Play” and hit the corresponding keys as notes reach the judgment line.

 ## 🔧 Customization

 ### Keybinds
 Change default keys (`D`, `F`, `J`, `K`) in the Keybinds menu.
 Preferences are saved locally in your browser.